adshares/adshares-docs/protocol2/definitions/index.rst

 Publisher
 ^^^^^^^^^

-A business entity that owns a :ref:`Site <protocol-definitions-site>`.
-Publishers constitute the supply side of the market, as they generate supply of places where advertisers can display their :ref:`Creatives <protocol-definitions-creative>`.
+A business entity that owns a :ref:`Site <protocol-definitions-site>`. :ref:`Publishers <protocol-definitions-publisher>` constitute the supply side of the market, as they generate supply of places where :ref:`Advertisers <protocol-definitions-advertiser>` can display their :ref:`Creatives <protocol-definitions-creative>`.

 .. _protocol-definitions-advertiser:

 Advertiser
 ^^^^^^^^^^

-A business entity that runs a :ref:`Campaign <protocol-definitions-campaign>`.
-Advertisers constitute the demand side of the market, as they generate demand for places where they can display their :ref:`Creatives <protocol-definitions-creative>`.
+A business entity that runs a :ref:`Campaign <protocol-definitions-campaign>`. :ref:`Advertisers <protocol-definitions-advertiser>` constitute the demand side of the market, as they generate demand for places where they can display their :ref:`Creatives <protocol-definitions-creative>`.

 .. _protocol-definitions-user: